Pre-cell

-From this pre-cell population the three founder groups A, B, C and then, from them, the precursor cells (here named proto-cells) of the three domains of life emerged successively, leading first to the domain Bacteria, then to the domain Archea and finally to the domain Eucarya.
+From this pre-cell population the three founder groups A, B, C and then, from them, the precursor cells (here named proto-cells) of the three domains of life emerged successively, leading first to the domain Bacteria, then to the domain Archea, and finally to the domain Eukarya.

 Thus, under this scenario there was no almost complete ancestral “first cell“ or cell stage.
 Instead, the three domains originated from a population of evolving pre-cells.
 The emergence of cells was a process of successive evolutionary improvements, for which Kandler introduced the term cellularization.

 A scheme of the pre-cell scenario is presented in the adjacent figure, where essential evolutionary improvements are indicated by numbers: